Voyager Series User Manual

 Powering via USB is not supported.

-• Turn calculator off; calculator data is preserved for about 30 seconds without battery
+4. Replace the battery; calculator data is preserved for about 30 seconds without battery.

-• Put it back together, don’t tighten the screws too much
+5. Put it back together, don’t tighten the screws too much.

 It is not possible to break or brick the calculator with any update procedure.